 - 1. Foster an environment that encourages excellence in endeavor; - 2.
 Provide degree and professional education which prepare leaders; and - 3.
-Conduct multidisciplinary research to solve problems facing the society and industry in Lebanon, the Middle East and the world.
+Conduct multidisciplinary research to solve problems and meet societal needs in Lebanon, the Middle East and the world.

 All programs adopt the learning outcomes of ABET so their graduates have: